secretstartups/handbook/architecture/workflow/index.html.md

-DRIs can decide to form a [Working Group](/company/team/structure/working-groups/) to structure the efforts related to the architecture change better, but whether a Working Group should be formed or not depends on the size of the change and if forming a Working Group actually makes sense in this particular case.
+DRIs can decide to form a [Working Group](/company/team/structure/working-groups/) to structure the efforts related to the architecture change.
+Key considerations in deciding to form a Working Group are be formed or not depends on the size of the change and if forming a Working Group actually makes sense in this particular case.